 The programme partners assist with the implementation of these Reports.
 Assistance can, for instance, consist of concrete suggestions for alternative and viable (new or renewed) functions for the buildings or sites once restored; technical support to evaluate alternatives; financial advice in respect of European funding possibilities; help in finding suitable public or private partners or contributions to capacity building.
 The exact nature of assistance would be defined in close cooperation with stakeholders concerned, and in consultation with other partners and supporters.
 Additional partnerships will be encouraged and established on a site by site basis.

-‘The 7 Most Endangered’ has the support of the Creative Europe programme of the European Union, as part of Europa Nostra’s networking project ‘Mainstreaming Heritage’.
+‘The 7 Most Endangered’ is supported by the Creative Europe programme of the European Union, as part of Europa Nostra’s networking project ‘Sharing Heritage – Sharing Values’ (2017-2020)’.